 - Names your beneficiaries, the people you want to receive your assets; and

-- Gives your instructions and wishes as to how your assets and property are to be distributed to your beneficiaries after you die.
+- Gives your instructions and wishes as to how your assets and property are to be distributed to your beneficiaries upon your death.

-After one dies, a will often goes through probate, the process by which the court transfers legal title of property from the decedent’s estate to the beneficiaries.
-The probate court determines if your will is valid, hears any objections to the will, orders that creditors be paid, and supervises the process to assure that remaining property is distributed in accordance with the terms and conditions of the will.
+After you die, a will often goes through probate, the process by which the court transfers legal title of property from your estate to your beneficiaries.
+The probate court determines if your will is valid, hears any objections to the will, orders that creditors be paid, and supervises the process to assure that your remaining property is distributed in accordance with the terms and conditions of your will.

 After speaking with and being advised by a KMK attorney, you may decide that a will is the best instrument for your estate planning needs.
 KMK can provide legal advice on what can and cannot be accomplished through a will as well as provide recommendations as to specific provisions as needed.
 Finally, once you elect to include a will in your estate plan, a KMK attorney will draft the instrument itself according to your specifications.